Contributions on complexity bounds for Deterministic Partially Observed Markov Decision Process: Numerical application on an example of

-When considering the initial belief $\belief_0$ presented in Figure~\ref{fig:value_b_0_bathtub} and a ``true'' (unknown) initial state of $\states_0=290$ (used to simulate the observation process depending on the policy), we obtain the tank water volume represented in Figure~\ref{fig:bathtub_trajectory_1}.
+When considering the initial belief $\belief_0$ presented in Figure~\ref{fig:value_b_0_bathtub} and a ``true'' (unknown) initial state of $\states_0=290$ (used to simulate the observation process depending on the policy), we obtain the trajectory of the tank water volume represented in Figure~\ref{fig:bathtub_trajectory_1}.